Michigan-Mycology/Saccharomyces-LOH-paper/README.md

 Unless specified, code for Figures is written in R.

-Raw sequence data is stored in NCBI SRA archive under BioProject: TBD under the accession numbers: TBD
+Raw sequence data is stored in NCBI SRA archive under BioProject: TBD under the accession numbers: SRR8981718-SRR8981795